shafayat1004/Draw-IO-MCP-CSharp-Server/ideas-to-draw-from-not-blindly-follow/Prototype-details.md

 CMD ["python", "-m", "mcp_drawio.server"]
 ```

-This Dockerfile fetches the latest **draw.io Desktop** release and installs it.
-The draw.io binary (`drawio`) will be available in the PATH for our server to call.
+This Dockerfile fetches the latest **drawio Desktop** release and installs it.
+The drawio binary (`drawio`) will be available in the PATH for our server to call.
 It then copies the Python code and installs the requirements, and sets the container to run our FastAPI app.

 ## docker-compose.yaml